influxdata/telegraf/plugins/outputs/opentelemetry/README.md

   ## Override the default (5s) request timeout
   # timeout = "5s"

-  ## Override the default (prometheus-v1) metrics schema.
-  ## Supports: "prometheus-v1", "prometheus-v2"
-  ## For more information about the alternatives, read the Prometheus input
-  ## plugin notes.
-  # metrics_schema = "prometheus-v1"

   ## Optional TLS Config.
   ##
   ## Root certificates for verifying server certificates encoded in PEM format.